PRASSamin/PRAS-Weather-App/README.md

 To run the PRAS Weather App on your device, follow these steps:

 1. **Download the App**:
-   - Go to the [Releases](https://github.com/PRASSamin/PRAS-Weather/releases) section of this GitHub repository.
+   - Go to the [Releases](https://github.com/PRASSamin/PRAS-Weather-App/releases) section of this GitHub repository.
-   - Download the latest APK (for Android) or IPA (for iOS devices) available in the release assets.
+   - Download the latest APK (for Android) available in the release assets.
    - Transfer the downloaded file to your device.

 2. **Install the App**:
    - For Android:
      - Enable installation from unknown sources in your device settings (if not enabled).
      - Open the downloaded APK file and follow the on-screen instructions to install the app.
-   - For iOS:
-     - Connect your iOS device to your computer.
-     - Use Xcode to install the downloaded iOS file on your device (you'll need to have Xcode installed on your Mac).

 ## Contributing